makeabilitylab/physcomp/sensors/index.md

 5. Thermal, heat, and temperature
 6. Position, angle, displacement, distance, and more.

-But other categorizations are also possible: Platt's 3rd volume of ["Encyclopedia of Electronic Components"](https://learning.oreilly.com/library/view/encyclopedia-of-electronic/9781449334307), for example, categorizes sensors into spatial, mechanical, fluid, radiation, and electricity.
+But other categorizations are also possible: Platt's 3rd volume of "Encyclopedia of Electronic Components", for example, categorizes sensors into spatial, mechanical, fluid, radiation, and electricity ([link](https://learning.oreilly.com/library/view/encyclopedia-of-electronic/9781449334307)).

 <!-- Regardless of functional categorization, we will only cover a small fraction here.